dvergeylen/dvergeylen.github.io/_posts/2020-10-12-complete-guide-to-self-hosted-nextcloud.md

 Once done, starting `gparted` can be handy to extend the copied partition.
 SD Cards have > than 16Gb by now, and the copied image is a 2Gb partition.

-### Cleaning up official image
+## Cleaning up official image

 #### First Boot
 🥳 Hooray, your SD Card is ready to go!
 Let's (u-)boot now! 🎉

 <p class="warning">
   You'll need a solid Power Supply, preferably 5V 3A.
-2A isn't enough to power an external hard drive.
+2A isn't enough to power an external hard drive that has no external power supply.
 You'll notice some shortages and weird behaviors if your power supply isn't powerful enough.
 I've experienced this with <strong>both</strong> Raspberry Pi and TinkerBoard!
 </p>

 ```bash